solyarisoftware/prompter.vim/README.md

 Furthermore, I am not fond of the Azure web interface for the "chat completion" mode.
 A total mess!
 Instead, the original OpenAI playground is better implemented, and I did not encounter the aforementioned issues.
 Nevertheless, both web playgrounds permit only one prompt per browser tab.
 Therefore, when dealing with multiple active prompts (developing a composite application composed of nested/chained template prompts), you must maintain multiple playgrounds open in distinct tabs.
 When you achieve certain (intermediate) noteworthy outcomes, you must copy all text boxes and save them in versioned files.
 Undertaking all of this with web playgrounds is a cumbersome and error-prone process.

+## Completion modes
+There are two common "completion modes" foreseen in OpenAI or similar current LLMs:

+- **Text completion**

+  Completion mode set as "text" means that LLM completes the given context window prompt text with a completion text (text in -> text out).
+  An example of such a model setting is the `text-da-vinci-003` OpenAI model.
+  To use a text completion mode, the model must support that mode trough specific API.

+- **Chat completion**
+  Completion mode set as "chat" means that LLM s fine-tuned for "chat".
+  The context window prompt is in fact made by three sections: a "system prompt" and a list of user and assistant messages.
+  An example of such a model setting is the `gpt3.5-turbo` OpenAI model.
+  To use a chat completion mode, the model must support that mode, trough specific API.

+💡 Prompter.vim plugin is conceived to work as a text mode fast prototyping playground, avoiding the complications of the chat roles.
+So a model that works only in chat mode (as the `gpt3.5-turbo`) is faked as a text completion model, just inserting the prompt text as "system" role.

 ## Install